TuyaInc/tuyasmart_home_ios_sdk/en/resource/Activator.md

 #### Get Token

-Before the hotsopt mode network configuration, the SDK needs to obtain the network configuration Token from the Tuya Cloud.
+Before the Hotsopt Mode network configuration, the SDK needs to obtain the network configuration Token from the Tuya Cloud.
 The term of validity of Token is 10 minutes, and the Token become invalid once the network configuration succeeds.
 A new Token has to be obtained if you have to reconfigure network.

 **Declaration**